davidnalesnik/frontend-nanodegree-mobile-portfolio/README.md

 image is now used for `pizza.html`.
 Image quality was reduced somewhat to further shrink file sizes.
 Software used: GIMP 2.8.

-1. Images were further minimized with the `grunt-contrib-imagemin` plug-in and inlined in a Base64 encoding with the `grunt-inline` plug-in.
+1. Images were further minified with the `grunt-contrib-imagemin` plug-in and inlined in a Base64 encoding with the `grunt-inline` plug-in.

 1. CSS from `css/style.css` and `css/print.css` is minified and inlined